Robert Prevost elected as first American pope and takes the name Leo XIV

 Asked about the contributions of three women who were made members of the Dicastery for Bishops, Prevost told Vatican News: “I think their appointment is more than just a gesture on the part of the Pope to say that there are now women here, too.
 There is a real, genuine, and meaningful participation that they offer at our meetings when we discuss the dossiers of candidates.”

+These ongoing conflicts, and the rise of populism and authoritarianism around the world, set a complicated context in which the new pope – himself an important figure in global diplomacy – will operate.

+And how Leo will handle the clerical sex abuse scandals that have long plagued the Church could also define his papacy.
+Though Francis spoke defensively about his record on the matter, and took some important steps to tackle systemic issues involving abuse, the previous pope was accused by survivors’ groups of failing to hold accountable bishops and cardinals accused of covering up abuse.

-He also addressed the responsibility of combating clerical abuse, saying: “There are places where good work has already been done for years and the rules are being put into practice.
+Previously addressing the responsibility of combating clerical abuse, Prevost told Vatican News: “There are places where good work has already been done for years and the rules are being put into practice.
 At the same time, I believe that there is still much to learn.”

+Last year, Francis’ commission for child protection said in its first report that parts of the church are still failing to ensure that abuse is properly reported, and raised concerns about a “lack of transparency” in how the Vatican handled cases.

+CNN’s Lauren Kent and Christopher Lamb reported from Rome, and Rob Picheta, Christian Edwards and Kara Fox reported from London.
+CNN’s Abel Alvarado and Elise Hammond contributed to this report.

 The-CNN-Wire